MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-install.md

-This article helps you to plan all the elements required for a successful System Center - Virtual Machine Manager (VMM) installation.
+This article helps you to plan all the elements required for a successful System Center - Virtual Machine Manager (VMM) installation and incudes information for releases VMM 2016 and later.
+Please use these requirements as applicable for the VMM version you plan to install.

+For more information, see the system requirement articles for respective versions.

 ## Deployment requirements